cwestwater/cwestwater.github.io/_posts/2020-09-14-Verified-GitHub-Commits.md

 ![SSH and GPG keys]({{ site.url }}/assets/images/GnuPG-GitHub-01.png)

 In the Add new box, paste in the public key you saved in the step above to `publicKey.asc`.
 Just open this in Notepad, and copy the entire contents.
-Paste into the box anc click Ok:
+Paste into the box and click Ok:

 ![SSH and GPG keys]({{ site.url }}/assets/images/GnuPG-GitHub-02.png)